arthi2900/app1/docs/prd.md

 - **School filtering**: Principal views show only teachers and students from their assigned school; Teacher views show only students from their assigned sections\n
 ### 8.12 Principal Dashboard - Total Teachers Card Feature
 - **Total Teachers Card**: Displays the total count of teachers in the Principal's assigned school
-- **Click Functionality**: When Principal clicks on the'Total Teachers' card, the system opens a 'Teachers List' page\n- **Data Fetching Rule**: \n  - Fetch all teachers using school_id (not logged-in user ID)
+- **Click Functionality**: When Principal clicks on the'Total Teachers' card, the system opens a 'Teachers Management' page with tabbed interface
+- **Data Fetching Rule**: \n  - Fetch all teachers using school_id (not logged-in user ID)
   - Display all teachers registered under the same school
   - Show complete teacher list regardless of which teacher is currently logged in
-- **Teachers List Page - Display Fields**:
+- **Teachers Management Page - Tab Structure**:
+  - **Tab 1: Teachers List**
-  - Teacher Name\n  - Subject
+    - Display Fields: Teacher Name, Subject, Phone Number\n    - Enable search functionality
+    - Enable sort functionality
+    - Display total count of teachers at the top
+  - **Tab 2: Active Teachers**
+    - Display only teachers with 'Active' status
+    - Same display fields and functionality as Tab 1
+  - **Tab 3: Pending Teachers**
+    - Display only teachers with 'Pending Approval' status
+    - Same display fields and functionality as Tab 1\n  - **Tab 4: Suspended Teachers**
+    - Display only teachers with 'Suspended' status
+    - Same display fields and functionality as Tab 1\n  - **Tab 5: Teacher Assignment**
+    - **Purpose**: Interface for Principal to assign teachers to subjects, classes, and sections
+    - **Display Components**:
+      - Teacher selection dropdown (filtered by school)
+      - Subject selection dropdown (filtered by school subjects)
+      - Class selection dropdown (filtered by school classes)
+      - Section multi-select dropdown (filtered by selected class)
+      - 'Assign' button to save the mapping
+    - **Current Assignments Table**:
+      - Columns: Teacher Name, Subject, Class, Sections (comma-separated), Actions (Edit/Delete)
+      - Filter options by teacher, subject, or class
+      - Search functionality
+      - Sort functionality\n    - **Assignment Rules**:
+      - One teacher can be assigned to multiple subject-class-section combinations
+      - Same teacher can teach different subjects to different classes\n      - Multiple teachers can be assigned to same subject in different sections
+    - **Edit Assignment**:
+      - Click 'Edit' button to modify existing assignment
+      - Pre-populate form with current assignment details
+      - Save changes with 'Update' button
-  - Phone Number
+    - **Delete Assignment**:
+      - Click 'Delete' button to remove teacher assignment
+      - Confirmation dialog before deletion
 - **Access Control**:
-  - Only Principal/Headmaster can view this list
+  - Only Principal/Headmaster can view and manage this interface
-  - Teachers cannot view other teachers\n  - Data is school-wise, not user-wise
+  - Teachers cannot view other teachers or access assignment interface
+  - Data is school-wise, not user-wise
 - **UX Requirements**:
-  - Page header:'All Teachers of This School'
-  - Enable search functionality
-  - Enable sort functionality
+  - Page header:'Teachers Management - [School Name]'
-  - Display total count of teachers at the top of the page
+  - Tab navigation at the top of the page
+  - Active tab highlighted with primary color
+  - Responsive design for all screen sizes
+  - Loading indicators during data fetch
+  - Success/error messages for assignment operations
 \n### 8.13 Principal Dashboard - Total Students Card Feature
 - **Total Students Card**: Displays the total count of students in the Principal's assigned school
-- **Click Functionality**: When Principal clicks on the 'Total Students' card, the system opens a 'Students List' page
-- **Data Fetching Rule**:
+- **Click Functionality**: When Principal clicks on the 'Total Students' card, the system opens a 'Students List' page\n- **Data Fetching Rule**:
   - Fetch all students using school_id (not logged-in user ID)
   - Display all students registered under the same school
   - Show complete student list regardless of which student is currently logged in
 - **Students List Page - Display Fields**:
-  - Student Name
-  - Class\n  - Phone Number
+  - Student Name\n  - Class\n  - Phone Number
 - **Access Control**:
   - Only Principal/Headmaster can view this list
   - Teachers and Students cannot view this complete list
+  - Data is school-wise, not user-wise
+- **UX Requirements**:
-  - Data is school-wise, not user-wise\n- **UX Requirements**:\n  - Page header: 'All Students of This School'
+  - Page header: 'All Students of This School'
   - Enable search functionality
   - Enable sort functionality
   - Display total count of students at the top of the page

-## 9. Language Support
+\n## 9.
+Language Support

 ### 9.1 UI Language\n- **UI Language: English Only**
 - All user interface elements (buttons, menus, labels, navigation, forms, tables, headers) will be displayed in English\n- This includes all management interfaces, dashboards, and system pages